spectrocloud/librarium/packages/docs/content/04-clusters.md

 The Spectro Cloud management platform does not need direct access to the VMware environment.
 A Private Cloud Gateway needs to be set up within the VMware environment, to facilitate  communication between the Spectro Cloud management platform and the vCenter, to create and delete target Kubernetes clusters.

 The Private Gateway supports going through an optional Proxy server to talk to Spectro Cloud.
-If the Gateway is configured to use a proxy, the Proxy server needs to support both HTTP(S) proxy and SOCKS proxy.
+If the Gateway is configured to use a proxy, the Proxy server needs to support both HTTP(S) proxy and the vcenter server proxy.

 If the IP allocation type is DHCP, an HAProxy Load balancer VM will be created for each of the Kubernetes clusters as the LB for the apiserver endpoints.
 If the IP allocation type is Static IP, a VIP(virtual IP address) will be selected from the master ippool and allocated to the cluster instead of the loadbalancer.